topnguyen/Goblin.ReserveProxy/README.md

 - After you access the Proxy, if face the `Unauthenticated` or `401` issue, please access `<domain>/login` to signin into the Grafana Dashboard and everything will be fine.

-## Note
-Feel free to adjust the code in the file [ReverseProxyMiddleware](src/Grafana.ReserveProxy/ReverseProxyMiddleware.cs) to fit with your business.

 ## License
 Grafana.ReserveProxy is licensed under the [MIT License](LICENSE).